 To go to Belaga, still further upriver, we have to board an expensive express boat.
 Belaga is the last village on the river, which can be visited by tourists.
 To visit areas close to the border with Kalimantan, you need a special permit, which is very difficult to obtain.
 The river is now quite narrow, and often we encounter protruding rocks, surrounded by dangerous rapids.
 Two Kayans board the boat, old men with gentle and calm eyes, long hair, and gold rings in their long earlobes.
-Obviously, they have enjoyed a lot of tuak (rice wine), which has made them quite merry.
+Obviously, they have enjoyed a lot of tuak (rice wine), making them quite merry.

-We all pay a visit to the only restaurant in the village, owned by a Chinese, and we all pay a visit to his establishment to eat nasi goreng (fried rice with vegetables).
-As it turns out, a very small portion costs one Malaysian Dollar (app.
+We all pay a visit to the only restaurant in the village, owned by a Chinese, who takes great advantage of his monopoly, as a very small portion of nasi goreng (fried rice with vegetables) costs one Malaysian Dollar (app.
 70 US Cents).
 This is outrageous, so we start arguing about the price – after finishing our meal.
-The Chinese just smiles, refusing to receive any payment.
+The owner just smiles, refusing to receive any payment.
 We can go!
-When we are hungry again, we have no other choice than to go back to the restaurant.
-The Chinese owner is not at all surprised to see us.
+When we are hungry again, we have no other choice than to go back to the restaurant, where the Chinese is not at all surprised to see us.
 He merely serves our meal and receives his payment of one Dollar per head – no arguing this time!

 The water level at Long Ba is quite low, so I have to wade barefoot through a lot of mud before reaching firm ground.
 A couple of boys receive me and guide me to the village longhouse.
 Here I meet Ida Nicolaisen, who has been living here on and off for a couple of years, and by now speaks the Punan language fluently.
 She receives me very courteously and takes me to the tuai rumah, the village chief, in whose house I can stay.

 A longhouse is erected on poles, and to enter it you must balance up a log, into which steps have been cut.
 Often there is no rail, and the first couple of times you wonder, whether you’ll make it without falling down.
 There are several reasons, why longhouses are constructed on poles.
 For one, it keeps the number of dangerous creatures, like snakes and scorpions, entering the house, at a minimum.
 Floors consist of thin poles, tied together, and when you sweep the floor, dust and rubbish fall through the cracks between the poles.
-Chickens and pigs roam beneath the house, eating anything that is edible.
+Chickens and pigs roam beneath the house, eating any edibles.

 The most important reason, however, lies in the past.
 Before c.
 1900, most Dayaks were headhunters, and a man’s status depended on his ability to kill enemies and cut off their heads as trophies.
 The heads were brought back to the longhouse and stored under the roof.
 Before a young man could marry his fiancée, he had to bring her a freshly cut head.
 By constructing their house on poles, the inhabitants could haul up the ‘ladders’ in the evening, making it more difficult for enemies to enter the longhouse at night.